slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Your current results are just the visible output of your old decisions compounding over time.
 But since people evaluate based on short-term signals, they often misinterpret whether something is actually working.
 This is why so many businesses & individuals chase surface level metrics instead of real durable progress.
 Early effort often leads to decline before real takeoff, but most people quit before the inflection point."
 -- x@signulll*

+> *"Pride keeps people poor more than laziness does."
+-- x@zubymusic*

 #### On barriers to success